operator-framework/java-operator-plugins/docs/tutorial.md

     }
 ```

-Now we have a `createOrUpdateResource` method.
+Now we have a `reconcile` method.
 It calls
 `createMemcachedDeployment` which we have implemented above.

 We have now implemented the `MemcachedController.java`.